India U19 heroes feted on sidelines of second ODI | Sports-Games

 The U-19 heroes, wearing blazers, first watched the second ODI at the Narendra Modi stadium from the stands, as they had a joyous time seeing their stars in presence of head coach Hrishikesh Kanitkar and other members of the support staff.

-The colts, as announced by the Board, were given Rs 40 lakh each for their stellar achievement while the support staff were handed Rs 25 lakh each.
+The Board has already announced cash reward of Rs 40 lakh for the players and Rs 25 lakh each for the support staff.

 The India U-19 squad had returned home on Tuesday.
 The squad took the long flight back from the Caribbean with connections in Amsterdam and Dubai before reaching Bengaluru on Tuesday morning and the team then reached Ahmedabad.